cookiecutter/cookiecutter-django/docs/developing-locally.rst

 #.
 Create a new PostgreSQL database using createdb_: ::

-    $ createdb <what you've entered as the project_slug at setup stage>
+    $ createdb <what you have entered as the project_slug at setup stage> -U postgres --password <password>

    .. note::